Timber Flooring Cost to Install Hardwood Floors and How to Reduce It

 Step 2: Get some quotes

 Now for the fun part.
-Armed with our photos from above, we decided to use the TrustedPros website to reach out to some local hardwood flooring installation companies to see what kind of estimates we could get for materials and labour for our job.
+Armed with our photos from above, we decided to use the TrustedPros website to reach out to some local wood flooring installation companies to see what kind of estimates we could get for materials and labour for our job.

 Here’s what we got:

-From the picture I cant tell if your floor is concrete or wood.
+From the picture I cant tell if your wood floors is concrete or wood.
 If concrete you can not use Solid hardwood (NOTE: This guy doesn’t know about Easiklip solid hardwood which CAN be installed over concrete).
 I would recommend an engineered floor or higher grade laminate.
 As a commercial space you may have lots of wear and tear..

 You could always buy cheaper material but usually not worth it.